strimzi/proposals/046-analyse-broker-metrics-before-rolling-kafka.md

-# Analyse broker metrics before rolling Kafka
+# Avoid broker restart when in log recovery state

 This proposal describes a solution for KafkaRoller's shortcoming with brokers in log recovery.